 The most serious risk to people taking Xanax is what can happen when it’s combined with other drugs and alcohol.
 Taking Xanax with other GABA-inducing drugs such as opiates, hypnotics, barbiturates, or alcohol raises the risk of overdose exponentially.
-Your central nervous system gets bombarded with billions of messages to slow down, which can cause a dangerously slow heartbeat, cessation of breathing, and even death.2 This is particularly alarming considering 49% of teens take Xanax with at least one other drug, including alcohol.3
+Your central nervous system gets bombarded with billions of messages to slow down, which can cause a dangerously slow heartbeat, cessation of breathing, and even death.
+This is particularly alarming, considering that research shows that almost 50 percent of teens take Xanax with at least one other drug, including alcohol.

-Xanax is 10 times stronger than Valium® (another benzo) and should never be taken in amounts other than indicated by your doctor.5 More than 30% of overdoses involving opioids also involved benzos such as Xanax.6 Benzos are involved in approximately one-third of intentional overdoses or suicide attempts.7,8
+Xanax is 10 times stronger than Valium® (another benzo) and should never be taken in amounts other than indicated by your doctor.
+Benzos such as Xanax are involved in accidental overdoses and approximately 30% of intentional overdoses or suicide attempts.

 If taken as prescribed by a doctor, Xanax can help conditions like anxiety and insomnia, but those who abuse it often do so because it’s a fast-acting sedative and has relaxing effects.

-A study published in the journal Psychiatry showed that general practitioners wrote 55% of all prescriptions for benzos.9 According to two clinical studies, most people who are prescribed Xanax do not develop a substance use disorder, but it is fairly common for Xanax users to become physically dependent on the prescription drug.10 When you have a physical dependence, your body has become accustomed to the drug you’re taking, and you need larger and larger amounts to get the desired results.
+A study published in the journal Psychiatry showed that general practitioners wrote 55 percent of all prescriptions for benzos.
+According to two clinical studies, most people who are prescribed Xanax do not develop a substance use disorder, but it is fairly common for Xanax users to become physically dependent on the prescription drug.
+When you have a physical dependence, your body has become accustomed to the drug you’re taking, and you need larger and larger amounts to get the desired results.

 Even if you take Xanax for a short period of time at a prescribed dose, there’s a risk of psychological and physical dependence.
 That said, data suggests the risk of dependence and its severity appear to be more pronounced in people treated with doses of more than 4 mg/day and for more than 12 weeks.